-Diving deeper into the world of automotive fuses, it's crucial to understand not just the types and sizes, but also the specific characteristics and nuances that differentiate them.
+Diving deeper into the world of automotive fuses, it's crucial to understand not only the types and sizes, but also the specific characteristics and nuances that differentiate them.
 I will help you make informed decisions about your vehicle's electrical safety and efficiency.

 The main 4 car audio fuse types are blade, glass-tube, lucas, and bosch.
 The first two are more common and have more complex and technical uses in the modern era.
 On the other hand, later two are becoming obsolete.